brmntyprytm/advprog-module6/README.md

 - Meanwhile, if you navigate to 127.0.0.1 in another browser window, the server's handle_connection function receives a request with the path /.
 - Since this path matches the "GET / HTTP/1.1\r\n" case, it responds immediately with the contents of hello.html.
 - This response is not delayed because the request did not match the /sleep route, and the server can handle it immediately.

+### 5. Multithreaded Server Implementation

+- A simple thread pool implementation is provided to handle incoming TCP connections concurrently.
+The `ThreadPool` struct manages a fixed number of worker threads, each of which listens for jobs sent via a message passing channel.
+Upon receiving a job, a worker executes the provided closure, which typically represents handling an incoming connection.

+- The `ThreadPool::new` function initializes the thread pool with the specified number of worker threads.
+The `ThreadPool::execute` method allows submitting closures representing tasks to be executed concurrently.

+- Within the `Worker` struct, each worker thread runs a loop where it continually receives and executes jobs from the channel.
+This setup enables efficient utilization of system resources for handling multiple connections simultaneously, improving the responsiveness and scalability of the server.
+This approach abstracts away the complexity of managing individual threads and synchronization primitives, providing a higher-level interface for concurrent execution.